Dhoom 2

-Dhoom 2 (transl.
-Blast 2), also known as Dhoom 2: Back in Action, is a 2006 Indian Hindi-language action thriller film directed by Sanjay Gadhvi and produced by Aditya Chopra under Yash Raj Films.
-Written by Vijay Krishna Acharya from a story by Chopra, it serves as a sequel to Dhoom (2004) and the second installment in the Dhoom franchise.
-The film stars Hrithik Roshan, Abhishek Bachchan, Aishwarya Rai, Bipasha Basu, and Uday Chopra.
-The narrative follows a series of high-profile heists carried out by the elusive thief Aryan (Roshan), and the attempts by police officers Jai Dixit (Bachchan) and Ali (Chopra) to apprehend him, culminating in a cat-and-mouse chase that spans multiple continents.
+Dhoom 2, also known as Dhoom 2: Back in Action, is a 2006 Indian Hindi-language caper action film directed by Sanjay Gadhvi with script and dialogues written by Vijay Krishna Acharya from a story by Aditya Chopra, who produced the film under Yash Raj Films.
+The film, a sequel to Dhoom and the second installment of the Dhoom series, stars Hrithik Roshan, Abhishek Bachchan, Aishwarya Rai, Uday Chopra, and Bipasha Basu.

-Principal photography took place in India, South Africa (Durban), and Brazil (Rio de Janeiro), making it the first major Hindi film to be shot extensively in Brazil.
-The soundtrack was composed by Pritam with lyrics by Sameer, and the action choreography was handled by Allan Amin.
-The film was noted for its stylized visuals, elaborate stunt sequences, and glamorous presentation.

-Released theatrically on 24 November 2006, Dhoom 2 received positive reviews from critics, with praise directed at its action set-pieces, cinematography, soundtrack, and performances—particularly that of Roshan—though some criticism was aimed at the screenplay and pacing.
-The film emerged as a major commercial success, grossing over ₹1.514 billion worldwide.
-It became the highest grossing Hindi film of 2006 and held the record for the highest-grossing Hindi film of all time of its release, until it was surpassed by Om Shanti Om (2007).
-Internationally, it was the second highest-grossing Hindi film of the year after Kabhi Alvida Naa Kehna (2006), which also co-starred Bachchan.
+Dhoom 2 was shot primarily in India, Durban and Rio de Janeiro, becoming the first major Hindi film to be shot in Brazil.
+Dhoom 2 was released on 24 November 2006 to positive reviews from critics, with praise for its action sequences, soundtrack, cinematography and cast performances (particularly Roshan), but criticism for its script and pacing.
+The film grossed over ₹1.514 billion and became the highest grossing Hindi film of 2006.
+It became the highest-grossing Hindi film of all time at the time of its release, before being surpassed by Om Shanti Om (2007), and the second highest-grossing Hindi film in overseas markets behind Kabhi Alvida Naa Kehna (2006), also co-starring Bachchan.

-At the 52nd Filmfare Awards, Dhoom 2 received eight nominations, including Best Film, Best Director (Gadhvi) and Best Actress (Rai), and won Best Actor (Roshan).
-The film marked the second collaboration between Roshan and Bachchan after Main Prem Ki Diwani Hoon (2003), and the fourth between Bachchan and Rai.
-It was during the making of the film that Rai and Bachchan began dating; they married the following year.
+At the 52nd Filmfare Awards, Dhoom 2 received 8 nominations, including Best Film, Best Director (Gadhvi) and Best Actress (Rai), and won Best Actor (Roshan).
+The film also marks the second collaboration between Bachchan and Roshan after Main Prem Ki Diwani Hoon (2003), and the fourth between Bachchan and Rai after Dhai Akshar Prem Ke (2000), Kuch Naa Kaho (2003) and Umrao Jaan (2006); the latter two fell in love during the production of Dhoom 2 and got married the following year.

-Following its release, the film generated some controversy when Mumbai police officials expressed concern that its depiction of high-speed motorcycle stunts might encourage reckless driving among youth.
-Despite this, Dhoom 2 was widely credited with raising the bar for action films in India and redefining the modern Bollywood blockbuster.
+Dhoom 2 proved to be controversial post release, due to an appeal by the Mumbai city police commissioner to censor the fast-paced action scenes, owing to fears that it would inspire Indian youths to ride their motorcycles rashly, resulting in an increase in the number of road accidents.

-A sequel, Dhoom 3, was released on 20 December 2013.
-In later interviews, Abhishek Bachchan cited Dhoom 2 as his favorite entry in the franchise.
+A sequel titled Dhoom 3 was released on 20 December 2013.
+Abhishek Bachchan has since named Dhoom 2 as his favorite film in the series.